IsaiahSama/classmeet/README.md

 When setting up your time table, note that everysubject must have a google meet link.
 Therefore, take into account stuff like registration, lunch and non-contact periods if viable.
 For the non-contact / lunch periods, I don't have any special functionality, so just put in any of your other subjects as a place holder.

 ## Requirements
-You need to have either the gmeet.py file or the gmeet.exe file, in addition to the chromedriver.exe file.
+You need to have either the gmeet.py file or the gmeet.exe file, in addition to the chromedriver.exe file and the gmeetclass folder.
 Check requirements.txt (For developers)